SUSQUEHANNA COUNTY

 Notes

-Alford The predecessor to the above listed brick station.
-This was on the old main line.
+Alford The predecessor to the brick station listed below.
+This was on the old main line and burned down on June 22, 1911 (Pittston Gazette, 6-22-1911).

 Ararat